corbennett/NP_pipeline_pretest/README.md

 Check out the example to see how this is formatted.

 The output is a json file saved to the path specified by the second command line argument.
 The file will specify which validation functions were called and whether they passed (1) or failed (0).

+I've also included a short pretest camstim script (example_DOC_short) that outputs the right pkl file format.